Yapeal/yapeal-ng/docs/ConfiguringYapeal.md

 Short form `yc S:C`.

 _NOTE:_ This is for initial schema creation only.
-Use `yc S:U` command that is explain later for updating the schema after updating Yapeal-ng itself.
+Use `yc S:U` command which is explain later for updating the schema after updating Yapeal-ng itself.

 To keep the example simple I'll assume you have already set up